bunk77/OperatingSystemProblem3/readme.txt

 		restores to (PCB or CPU) contents of the stack

 	trap_terminate - Bun
-		changesa current running process state to terminated puts that process in a terminate readyQ calls scheduler->dispatch new running process
+		pops CPU info from stack and copies to current PCB changesa current running process state to terminated puts that process in a terminate readyQ calls scheduler->dispatch new running process